 Elmo: Elmo doesn't care, Alan!
 Elmo doesn't want to go back into Hooper's Store ever again!

-Taking a nod from Mr. Hooper's death, there is a special that dealt with Elmo dealing with the death of his Uncle Jack, from Elmo's father remembering the good times he had with his brother when they were kids to cousin Jesse facing the fact that her father is gone for good.
+- Taking a nod from Mr. Hooper's death, there is a special that dealt with Elmo dealing with the death of his Uncle Jack, from Elmo's father remembering the good times he had with his brother when they were kids to cousin Jesse facing the fact that her father is gone for good.
 The special, entitled When Families Grieve, was nominated for a primetime Emmy, but lost to the only other nominee, a Nick News special about cancer.

-The show has a resource kit for families with incarcerated parents.
+- The show has a resource kit for families with incarcerated parents.
 There's a little cartoon film about a girl and her family going to visit her father in prison.
 It might be the saddest thing in Sesame Street history.
 Well, one of them anyway.

 It's hard not to be able to touch or hug each other, but Daddy blows me a kiss.
 I tell him I'll save it for later.
 Before we know it, it's time to go already.